chazlarson/Media-Scripts/Plex/README.md

 1       Russ Meyer - 4590
 ```

-Note that the list changed due to the different depth.
+Note that the list changed due to the different depth; apparently Robert Wise's Director credit is more than 5 entries into the list.

 ## list-low-poster-counts.py